matthewjw2007/Practice/README.md

 This is a repository used to store a variety of practice programs to increase my understanding of Data Structures and Algorithms.

-The majority of this practice is coming from following Colt Steele's Udemy course about DS&A, but instead of doing it in JavaScript I chose to do the challenges in Python to help increase my knowledge of Python and the problems presented in the course.
+I am practicing using Python and JavaScript.
+The exercises are coming from Colt Steele's Udemy course involving DS&A.

+RUNNING PROGRAMS

+Python - Compile on your local machine with python [file_name]

+JavaScript - These can be ran in the console of Google Chrome

 DIRECTORIES

 Problem_Solving - This directory contains exercises that involve different ways to approach a problem and the different techniques that you can use.
 The comment at the top of each exercise explains the type of technique being used to solve the specific problem presented.